 Another model that offers excellent support and stability is the OOFOS OOriginal.
 The highly cushioned footbed has a unique shape that offers more cushioning in the center of the foot and tapers out towards the toes and heel.
 This extra cushioning provides soft yet effective arch support right where you want it.
 Your back and legs will thank you at the end of the day.

-A few other runner-ups in this category are the OluKai Ohana, the Birkenstock Gizeh Essentials EVA, and the Chaco Classic Flip.
-All three have a unique and supportive contoured footbed.
+A few other runner-ups in this category are the Birkenstock Gizeh Essentials EVA and the Chaco Classic Flip.
+Both have a unique and supportive contoured footbed.
 The Gizeh EVA offers the same foot-hugging shape that Birkenstock is known for, just in a lighter, squishier package.
-The Ohana is superbly made with a drop-in footbed and a nice wide base.
-Our testers found the arch support of the Ohana to be the best by far out of all the sandals we tested.
 The Chaco Classic Flip offers a firmer footbed with medium-sized arch support and a slightly concaved cup for your heel.
 However, this new version of the Chaco Classic Flip has an uncomfortable tag on the inside of each shoe's strap that rubs the foot.
 For this reason, we don't recommend the new version as much as older models of this sandal.

 Traction